 Contact Amy on - firstname.lastname@example.org

 Jane has worked with KCCC since 2016.
 She has extensive experience in the semi-state and not-for-profit sectors, including NCGE (an agency of the Department of Education and Science), Barnardos, OPEN and Northside Partnership.
 Having completed the Masters in Child, Family and Community Studies in TU Dublin most recently, Jane also holds a BA(Hons) in History and English, a Higher Diploma in Library and Information Studies and a diploma in Horticulture.
 Jane's experience includes Information management, editing publications and writing/editing online content.
 Jane is interested in children's rights, and in working with families and with childcare professionals to ensure the best early care and education for children.

 Jane enjoys gardening, being outdoors with her family and travel.

 Contact Jane on: email@example.com

-Louise enjoys Cooking travelling and spending time with her family in her spare time.
+Louise enjoys travelling, hill walking, music and theatre and spending time with her family and friends.